laminlabs/lamin-blog/docs/1000genomes.md

 ## Data management

 Working with a high number of VCF and parquet files from different sources can easily lead to non-robust and obscure data organization, in particular given agents who almost always just focus on solving the task at hand, rather than optimizing for longterm maintainability.
+Concurrent and frequent access and write patterns make a purely file-based architecture brittle, too

-The lakehouse architecture, the leading data architecture for tabular data in R&D, can bring sanity.
+The lakehouse has been the leading data architecture for tabular data in R&D solves these problems.
 Today's most popular lakehouse framework is **Iceberg**.[^apache-iceberg] Like the comparable Delta Lake[^delta][^databricks] and Apache Hudi,[^hudi] Iceberg is a table format that organizes datasets into snapshots — each a collection of parquet files plus manifest files that track which files belong to which snapshot.
 A metadata file describes the table's schema and points to the current snapshot.
 When writing to an Iceberg table, a new snapshot is created and the metadata updated to point to that new snapshot.

 ### Frameworks